 This information is critical because it allows us to contact the right person during an emergency.
 Please ensure ALL contact information in fields 6, 7, 9, and 10 is accurate.
-Fields 6 & 9 are only for the Primary Contact information.
-Fields 7 & 10 are only for the legal Owner information.
+Fields 6 and 9 are only for the Primary Contact information.
+Fields 7 and 10 are only for the Legal Owner information.

 Please include the following.

 - Full name including middle initials—no nicknames or initials.